AmirIvry-aka-AI/Tunable-Residual-Echo-Suppression/README.md

 ## General Information
 This code implements a deep learning-based residual echo suppressor that is meant to preserve desired speech and cancel echo in mono acoustic echo cancellation setups.
 This implementation is computationaly lean, and embeds a training objective function with a dedicated design parameter.
 This parameter dynamically controls the trade-off between speech distortion and echo suppression that the system exhibits.
-A trained pytorch model is supplied, with scripts that enable training from scratch, fine-tuning, and inference.
+A pytorch model is provided with a Python-MATLAB API that allows training from scratch, fine-tuning, and inference.

-## Technologies Used
-- Python 3.8.6
-- scipy==1.7.0
-- matplotlib==3.4.2
-- numpy==1.21.0

 ## Setup
 To prepare for usage, the user should follow these steps:
 - Clone this repo
 - Set up a virtual environment and run: `pip install -r requirements.txt`
-- Create a parent direcotry and assign its relative path to `data_path` variable inside `main.py`
-- Inside this dir, locate each example in a separate subdirectory with a unique name.
-Every subfolder must contain the near end speech, the RES input before the system gain, and the RES prediction after the system gain, all in the time domain (.wav format).
-The names of these 3 files are user-dependent, but should not vary accross subdirectories.
-Assign the files names to `patterns` inside `main.py` and ensure the order of appearance is as given above.

-The last two steps are explained with the following demo example.
-After cloning the repo and setting up the venv, a parent directory called _Demo_ is created and its name is assigned to `data_path`.
-Inside _Demo_, there are 5 subdirectories uniquely named _Example 1_ through _Exmaple 5_.
-Inside _Example 1_, for instance, there are several files, 3 of which are essential - _near_end_speech.wav_, _res_input.wav_, and _res_prediction.wav_.
-These names are consistent across all subdirectores and are assigned in *that order* to `patterns`.
+- Create a MATLAB project with the following folder leveling:

 | ![image](https://user-images.githubusercontent.com/22732198/125336393-64a29000-e356-11eb-910d-1b7af4520549.png) |
 |:--:|